 What is the Importance of verbal skills?

-- Individual relations: In a formal organization, verbal communication methods and skills help individuals build relations at a personal level and help them make stronger connections.
+- Individual relations: In both formal and informal organization, verbal communication methods and skills play a vital role in helping individuals build personal relations and establish stronger connections.

 - Speedy transmission: Verbal communication skills are crucial in a formal organization as they help spread/pass information or messages quickly without any unnecessary delays.